BLABFridge/FridgeController/README.md

 There is a listener on port 1111, for any packets that may be sent to the fridge unprompted.
 Currently, nothing requres this so all packets are ignored

+Note - [0] is the delimeter used between items in packets.
+Currently, '?' is being used for testing.
+It is assumed that the padding to 100 bytes are 0/null bytes, NOT delimeters.
+However, using a delimter (or anything else) should only affect performance, not functionality.

 ## Opcodes for interfacing with Database
-Note - [0] is the delimeter used between items in packets.
-Currently, '?' is being used for testing

 0 - Request FoodItem : Request a returned foodItem from the database